bestia-dev/rust_wasm_pwa_minimal_clock/README.md

 Compile the code with:
 `wasm-pack build --target web --release`
 With a little luck we now have a pkg folder with all the goodies.
-We must copy it to our rust_wasm_pwa_minimal_clock.
+We must copy it to our web_server_folder/rust_wasm_pwa_minimal_clock.
 I like to use the rsync utility.
 `sudo apt-get install rsync`
 `\rsync -a --delete-after pkg/ web_server_folder/rust_wasm_pwa_minimal_clock/pkg/`

-Just refresh the browser and watch the F12 developer tools.
+Just hard refresh/reload (Ctrl+F5) the browser 2 times and watch the console in F12 developer tools.

 ## PWA (progressive web app)